In this article:

 Children, however resilient, will require education and encouragement to try to begin the process of understanding the adjustments needed to face this new normal.

-These data were compared to those of 93% of adults aged 18-64.
-In pediatric patients, fever was present in 58%, cough in 54%, and shortness of breath in 13%.
-In the study, headaches and muscle aches were more common than shortness of breath in both adults and children.
-(1)
+These data were compared to those of 93% of adults aged 18–64.
+In the pediatric patients, fever was present in 58%, cough in 54%, and shortness of breath in 13%.

 - The physical and mental effects of the coronavirus are varied as it relates to children and adults.
 So far, the majority of the reported cases of pediatric patients with COVID-19 have had less severe illness.